K-stability of Thaddeus' moduli of stable bundle pairs on genus two curves: Variation of GIT for lines in quartic del Pezzo threefolds

 \begin{proof} Let $Q$ and $Q'$ be two quadrics generating $\mtc{P}$.
 Then one must have that $Q$ and $Q'$ are both reducible and share a common hyperplane.
 One may thus assume that Let $\lambda$ be the 1-PS of $\SL(6)$ of weight $(-5,1,1,1,1,1)$.
 If $(\mtc{P},\ell)$ is $t$-GIT semistable, then one has that $\mu^t(\mtc{P},\ell;\lambda)=-8+4t\geq0$, i.e. $t\geq 2$, which contradicts Lemma \ref{lem: no semistable for t large}. \end{proof}

 \begin{prop} Suppose that $V$ is a GIT unstable $(2,2)$-complete intersection in $\bP^5$.
-Then there exists a 1-PS $\lambda(t)$ such that the limit $V_0:=\lim_{t\to 0}\lambda(t)\cdot V$ is also a complete intersection, and the $t$-GIT weight of the pair $(V,\ell)$ under $\lambda$ is negative for any line $\ell\subseteq V$ and any $t<\frac{1}{10}$. \end{prop}
+Then there exists a 1-PS $\lambda(t)$ such that the limit $V_0:=\lim_{t\to 0}\lambda(t)\cdot V$ is also a complete intersection, and the $t$-GIT weight of the pair $(V,\ell)$ under $\lambda$ is negative for any line $\ell\subseteq V$ and any $t<\frac{5}{26}$. \end{prop}

 \begin{proof} In \cite[Proposition A.2]{SS17}, the authors explicitly construct a 1-PS $\lambda$ such that the corresponding limit $V_0$ has negative GIT weight and is a complete intersection.
-We claim that the $t$-GIT weight of the pair $(V,\ell)$ under $\lambda$ is also negative, for any $\ell$ and any $t<\frac{1}{10}$.
+We claim that the $t$-GIT weight of the pair $(V,\ell)$ under $\lambda$ is also negative, for any $\ell$ and any $t<\frac{5}{26}$.

+A classical result of Weierstrass and Segre (cf. \cite{AL00}) allows one to put a pencil $\mtc{P}$ of quadrics into a canonical form $\mtc{P} = uQ + vQ'$, where $Q$ and $Q'$ are block diagonal.
+A systematic treatment can be found in \cite[pp.~286–292]{HP94}.
+Let $r_0$ denote the number of variables that do not appear in $\mtc{P}$.
+The discriminant $\Delta(\mtc{P})$ defines the subscheme of $\bP^1$ parameterizing singular quadrics in the pencil.
+In \cite[pp.289, Eqns.(1)–(2)]{HP94}, two matrices $A$ and $B$ are introduced which play a role in the classification.
+For our purposes, since our quadrics are $4$-dimensional, there are only a few cases to consider, so we do not define them here; instead, we write down the explicit equations of the quadrics as needed.

-\textbf{Non-degenerate case} If $\mtc{P}$ is non-degenerate and GIT unstable, then $\Delta(\mtc{P})$ has a root of multiplicity $\geq 4$.
-A general pencil satisfying this has Segre symbol $[4,1,1]$ or $[4,2]$, and in both case with respect to the 1-PS given in \cite[Page 506-507]{SS17} one has for any line $\ell\subseteq \Bs(\mtc{P})$.
+\textbf{Non-degenerate case} This is the case where $\Delta(\mtc{P})$ is not identically zero.
+If $\mtc{P}$ is non-degenerate and GIT unstable, then $\Delta(\mtc{P})$ has a root of multiplicity $\geq 4$.
+A general pencil satisfying this has Segre symbol \begin{enumerate} \item either $[4,1,1]$, i.e. it is defined by the equations where $a,b\neq1$ are two different numbers. \item or $[4,2]$, i.e. it is defined by the equations where $a\neq1$ is a complex number. \end{enumerate} In both cases, one can take the diagonal 1-PS $\lambda$ of weight $(5,2,-1,-4,-1,-1)$.
+With respect to this weight, one has that and thus for any line $\ell\subseteq \Bs(\mtc{P})$ and any rational number $0\leq t<\frac{5}{26}$.